What Is The Molar Mass Of H2so4

 Add the results from Step 2 to obtain the molar mass of H2SO4:

-Therefore, the molar mass of sulfuric acid (H2SO4) is approximately 98.076 g/mol.
-This means that one mole of H2SO4 weighs approximately 98.076 grams.
+That's why, the molar mass of sulfuric acid (H2SO4) is approximately 98.That said, 076 g/mol.
+Think about it: this means that one mole of H2SO4 weighs approximately 98.
+076 grams.

 Significance of Molar Mass of H2SO4 in Chemical Applications